-- Reasons participant can’t adopt: home size, income, and consistent time at home.
-Also a noteworthy detractor: of the six SF places he’s lived in, only one was pet-friendly.
+- Reasons they can’t adopt: home size, income, and consistent time at home.
+Also a noteworthy detractor: only 1 of 6 apartments were was pet-friendly.

-- But if he could adopt: Already knows the size, breed, age, behaviors, and appearance of his potential dog.
+- If they could adopt: Already knows the size, breed, age, behaviors, and appearance of their potential dog.

-- He’d want to see it in person first, to evaluate its behaviors and interactions around others, as well as its appearance.
+- Prefers meeting potential pet(s) in person first to evaluate the behaviors and interactions it has around others, as well overall appearance.

-- With an app or website, he liked the idea of seeing all adoptable pets nearby, at shelters and beyond.
-It would also make him think about adopting a pet more in general.
+- With an app or website, they liked the idea of seeing all adoptable pets nearby, at shelters and beyond.
+It would also make them think about adopting a pet more in general.

-I created a journey map to visualize the current state of adoption.
-I found there are five high-level phases of the adoption journey with many opportunities mid-journey.
+I created a journey map to visualize the current state of adoption, and found that there are five high-level phases of the adoption journey – with many opportunities mid-journey.

 - Awareness: Adoption enters the user’s focus as a possibility